Health Information and Tools > Medications > Mycophenolate Mofetil - Injection

 Mycophenolate may rarely cause cancer (such as lymphoma, skin cancer).
 Protect your skin from the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.
 Tell your doctor right away if you have any of the following symptoms of cancer: swollen glands, sudden weight loss, night sweats, change in appearance or size of moles, or unusual skin changes/growth.

 Mycophenolate may harm an unborn baby.
-When using mycophenolate, men and women of childbearing age must use reliable forms of birth control.
+When using mycophenolate, men and women must use reliable forms of birth control.
 See also Precautions section.

 Uses